Boost Event-Driven Tactile Learning with Location Spiking Neurons: Related Work

 \subsection{Spiking Neural Networks (SNNs)}

 With the prevalence of Artificial Neural Networks (ANNs), computers today have demonstrated extraordinary abilities in many cognition tasks.
-However, ANNs only imitate brain structures in several ways, including vast connectivity and structural and functional organizational hierarchy \cite{roy2019towards}.
+However, ANNs only imitate brain structures in several ways, including the vast connectivity and structural and functional organizational hierarchy \cite{roy2019towards}.
 The brain has more information processing mechanisms like the neuronal and synaptic functionality \cite{bullmore2012economy, felleman1991distributed}.
 Moreover, ANNs are much more energy-consuming than human brains.
 To integrate more brain-like characteristics and make artificial intelligence models more energy-efficient, researchers propose Spiking Neural Networks (SNNs), which can be executed on power-efficient neuromorphic processors like TrueNorth~\cite{merolla2014million} and Loihi~\cite{davies2021advancing}.
-Similar to ANNs, SNNs can adopt general network topologies like convolutional layers and fully-connected layers, but use different neuron models~\cite{gerstner2002spiking}.
-Commonly-used neuron models for SNNs are the Time Leaky Integrate-and-Fire (TLIF) model~\cite{abbott1999lapicque} and the Time Spike Response Model (TSRM)~\cite{gerstner1995time}.
+Similar to ANNs, SNNs can adopt general network topologies like convolutional layers and fully-connected layers, but use different neuron models~\cite{gerstner2002spiking}, such as the Time Leaky Integrate-and-Fire (TLIF) model~\cite{abbott1999lapicque} and the Time Spike Response Model (TSRM)~\cite{gerstner1995time}.
 Due to the non-differentiability of these spiking neuron models, it still remains challenging to train SNNs.
-Nevertheless, several solutions have been proposed, such as converting trained ANNs to SNNs~\cite{cao2015spiking,sengupta2019going} and approximating the derivative of the spike function~\cite{wu2018spatio, ijcai2020-211}.
+Nevertheless, several solutions have been proposed, such as converting the trained ANNs to SNNs~\cite{cao2015spiking,sengupta2019going} and approximating the derivative of the spike function~\cite{wu2018spatio, ijcai2020-211}.
 In this work, we propose location spiking neurons to enhance the representative abilities of existing spiking neurons.
 These location spiking neurons maintain the spiking characteristic but employ the spatial recurrent neuronal dynamics, which enable us to build energy-efficient SNNs and extract features of event-based data in a novel way.
-Moreover, based on the optimization methods for SNNs with existing spiking neurons, we can derive the approximate backpropagation methods for SNNs with location spiking neurons.
+Moreover, based on the optimization methods for SNNs with existing spiking neurons, we design new loss functions for SNNs with location spiking neurons and utilize the backpropagation methods with surrogate gradients to optimize the proposed models.